Panevėžys: Parks and squares

 In 1934–1936, A. Jakštas Avenue was established with cement bricks pavement on the right bank of river Nevėžis.
 Planted with acacias, it became one of the most beautiful places in Panevėžys in a few years, and was called the Love Avenue by the townspeople.
 The A. Jakštas Street was newly reconstructed in 2018–2020 for 1.7 million euros.

 The main recreational water body of the city is Ekranas Lagoon with place for launching boats, pontoon jetty with place for lowering and raising kayaks, mooring berth, as well as pedestrian and bike paths, recreation and entertainment areas near it.

+Demography

+Population

+Panevėžys is the fifth-largest city in Lithuania by population.

+According to the 2021 census, the city population was 89,100 people, of which: